build-your-own-internet/byoi/chapters/appendix/docker-router-troubleshooting.md

-# Let's make that Internet MOAR BIGGER!
+# Let's make that Internet MOAR BIGGER

-## Goals for this section:
+## Goals for this section

 Let's use the tools and processes we've already discovered to make a much larger internetwork!
 In this case, we'll want to be able to traverse several networks to get machines who are not directly connected to be able to communicate with each other.
 Looking at the network diagram below, we can see that the `Client` machine is connected to the `1.0.0.0/8` network.
 We want the `Client` machine to be able to traverse our internetwork to reach the `Server` machine connected to the `5.0.0.0/8` to request a basic HTML document.

 **TODO: describe something about where the HTML document is and how the user can see it**